Braided module categories via quantum symmetric pairs: The center of revisited

 Define $\lot=z-z_\mu$.
 Then \eqref{eq:z=zm+lot} holds and property (1) holds by construction.
 Moreover, $z_\mu \in \cM_X^+ \UnullTh U^- \cap \ad_l(\Uc)(K_{-2\lambda})$.
 Hence, applying the isomorphism $\varphi$ from \eqref{eq:phi-iso} we obtain

 Hence Lemma \ref{lem:phi} for $Y=X$ implies that the weight $\mu$ of $z_\mu$ is given by $\mu=w_0\lambda-w_X\lambda$.
 This proves (2).
 Finally, Lemma \ref{lem:phi} also implies that the nonzero element $\varphi(z_\mu)$ is uniquely determined up to an overall factor.
-This completes the proof of the Lemma. \end{proof} \begin{prop} For any $\lambda\in P^+$ one has
+This completes the proof of the Lemma. \end{proof} Recall from Section \ref{sec:qsp} that we write $\sigma=\tau\tau_0$. \begin{prop} For any $\lambda\in P^+$ one has

 \end{prop} \begin{proof} The fact that the nonzero element $z_\mu$ in Lemma \ref{lem:zmu} is independent of $z$ up to an overall factor implies that $\dim\big(Z(\Bcs) \cap \ad(\Uc)(K_{-2\lambda}) \big) \le 1$ for all $\lambda\in P^+$.